 Solicitor and counsel fees

-In assessing A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. and A lawyer who appears in court and speaks on behalf of their client, often a barrister. costs – including preparation, appearances and disbursements – the ACB is guided by the circumstances of the particular case.
+In assessing solicitor and counsel costs – including preparation, appearances and disbursements – the ACB is guided by the circumstances of the particular case.